 With the water pushing you along and your tour guide deftly maneuvering the canyon, it’s tempting to speed through this adventure.
 Don’t do it!

 Pause.
 Be mindful and present and you’ll have a much deeper experience at this incredibly powerful place than the tourists rushing toward the falls.

 Observe the flow of the water, and remind yourself that it helped create this deep canyon.
 Notice the plant life, vibrant and green against the dark rock.
 There is so much to take in when you slow down!

 Pro Tip: If you find yourself with a crowd on your heels, let the group go by.
 There is no prize for completing this route as quickly as possible.
-By taking your time and letting the eager beavers pass, you’ll have more of this wondrous place to yourself!
+By taking your time and letting the crowds pass, you’ll have more of this wondrous place to yourself!

 9. Pack Nutritious Snacks and Water

-There are a few dining options at the falls (mostly meat on a stick).
-And the food is typical tourist-trap fare – lackluster and overpriced.
-Also the food safety practices are questionable at best.
+There are a few dining options at the falls (mostly meat on a stick), and the food is typical tourist trap fare — lackluster and overpriced.

-Better to have a hearty breakfast before setting off and to pack nutritious power bars, nut mixes, dried fruit, etc. I’m currently a huge fan of Perfect Bar (specifically the Dark Chocolate Chip Peanut Butter, Maple Almond, and Carob Chip flavors) and Larabar (specifically Mint Chip Brownie, Banana Bread, and Cherry Pie flavors).
+I’m a huge fan of Perfect Bar (the Dark Chocolate Chip Peanut Butter, Maple Almond, and Carob Chip flavors are my favs) and Larabar (especially the Mint Chip Brownie, Banana Bread, and Cherry Pie flavors).

-For ease of reference, here’s a summary of the 9 Essential Things You Need to Know Before Canyoneering to Kawasan Falls:
+As an easy reference, here’s a summary of the 9 essential things you need to know before canyoneering to Kawasan Falls:

 - Base yourself in close proximity to the starting point for canyoneering to Kawasan Falls